raphaelschaad/dotfiles/brew.md

 - wget
 - git: Newer version than the one that comes with the system
 - hub: See `.profile`
+- trash: safer than `rm` by moving files/folders to macOS' trash

 ## Development
 - carthage: FLAnimatedImage supports this